SoftwareHeritage/swh-environment/docker/README.rst

 Also, a few containers (``swh-storage``, ``swh-xxx-db``) use a volume for storing the blobs or the database files.
-With the default configuration provided in the ``docker-compose.yml`` file, these volumes are not persistant.
+With the default configuration provided in the ``docker-compose.yml`` file, these volumes are not persistent.
 So removing the containers will delete the volumes!

 Also note that for the ``swh-objstorage``, since the volume can be pretty big, the remove operation can be quite long (several minutes is